 1. Dun & Bradstreet

 The Dun & Bradstreet business credit scores are a mainstay of business credit bureaus.
 The Dun & Bradstreet business credit report uses a comprehensive business data focus on vendor and supplier transactions and other business-to-business data, which are key indicators of a company’s financial health.
 Dun & Bradstreet credit reports are viewed by potential business partners, lenders and other businesses.
 Dun & Bradstreet credit scores are given a rating called a Paydex score.
-The Paydex score is based on a compilation of information including trade payment history, business loans outstanding, business loan payment habits and m
+The Paydex score is based on a compilation of information including trade payment history, business loans outstanding, and business loan payment habits, among other factors.

 Equifax is another well-respected name in business credit bureaus with its Equifax business credit reports.
 Equifax business credit scores are a compilation of small business lender reports and lender credit history information, as well as data regarding liens, bankruptcies, and judgments.
 As one of the big 3 business credit reporting agencies, Equifax is a reliable commercial credit bureau.